 Side Trip to Immigration

-Following our jaunt to the immigration office, Wilfred and I enjoyed a great lunch of falafel and shwarma sandwiches at a local expat place.
-I’m told that they have a great Friday night expat dance crowd…unfortunately, I’ll be gone of Friday.
+Following our jaunt to the immigration office, Wilfred and I enjoyed a great lunch of falafel and shwarma sandwiches at a local ex-pat place.
+I’m told that they have a great Friday night ex-pat dance crowd…unfortunately, I’ll be gone on Friday.